qpzmtb/VT-Trend/Attack Trends QA Style.md

 - The technique used for gathering information about computer systems and the entities they belong to.
 - To get this information, a hacker might use various tools and technologies.
 - This information is very useful to a hacker who is trying to crack a whole system.
-- In computer security context, “Footprinting” generally refers to one of the pre-attack phases (in pre-attack phases, tasks are performed before doing the actual attacks).
+- In computer security context, it's generally refers to one of the pre-attack phases (in pre-attack phases, tasks are performed before doing the actual attacks).

 ### 👉 Commands and Tools used for Footprinting: